 Doctors prescribe a wide variety of drugs to ease pain.
 These medications relieve discomfort from serious injuries, disease, and broken bones.
 However, they can also lead to painkiller addiction if used long-term.
 It’s possible to develop physical dependence once the body adapts to certain drugs.
 Although, withdrawal symptoms may occur when use decreases or ends.
 These drugs only mask the pain.
 The body could build up a tolerance to painkillers and need higher doses to get the same effects.
 As a result, a woman attempting to dull pain may begin taking higher doses.
 Eventually, she cannot make it through the day without the drug.
-To overcome addiction, she will need support and guidance from a women’s rehab program.
+To overcome addiction, she will need support and guidance from addiction treatment services at a women’s addiction treatment center.
 Fortunately, there are treatment options that keep individual circumstances in mind while you heal.

 Effects of Painkiller Addiction

 The effects of abusing painkillers involve more than just physical discomfort.
 For example, women with painkiller addictions often begin having family problems.
 Her relationships may strain as she tries to hide her problem.

 Additionally, career problems may also occur if her preoccupation with drugs and alcohol leads to neglecting responsibilities.
 Poor performance and missed days may worsen the situation.
 Consequently, losing her job only creates more problems at home.